Pumpkin Cinnamon Rolls, homemade cinnamon rolls packed with a pumpkin punch and secret ingredient frosting!

 These pumpkin cinnamon rolls are just something truly magical.

-So, the dough itself is just like a regular cinnamon roll, but it is the filling and frosting that make these pumpkin crunch cinnamon rolls extra special.
+So, the dough itself is just like a regular cinnamon roll, but it is the filling and frosting that make this pumpkin cinnamon rolls recipe extra special.

 What’s so special about them you ask??